hamidra/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/alicebob.md

 In your web browser, navigate to [https://polkadot.js.org/apps/#/settings?rpc=ws://127.0.0.1:9945](https://polkadot.js.org/apps/#/settings?rpc=ws://127.0.0.1:9945).

+> Some Ad blockers (e.g. the built-in Sheild in Brave browser) will block the connection to the local node.
+> Make sure to check and turn off the Ad blockers if you have any issues connecting to the local node.
-> Some browsers, notably Firefox, will not connect to a local node from a https website.
-An easy
+> Also some browsers, notably Firefox, will not connect to a local node from a https website.
-> work around is to try another browser, like Chromium.
+> An easy work around is to try another browser, like Chromium.
 Alternatively
 > [host this interface locally](https://github.com/polkadot-js/apps#development).

 The link provided above includes the `rpc` URL parameter, which instructs the Apps UI to connect to